STAMATIOSL/Novibet_Data_Engineer_Football_Stats/README.md

-# Novibet Data Engineering – Football Analytics Assessment
+# Data Engineering – Football Analytics Assessment

-This repository contains my full solution to the **Novibet Data Engineer Technical Assessment**.
+This repository contains my full solution to the **Data Engineer Technical Assessment**.
 It includes data processing scripts, analytical tasks, two custom insights, and an optional API.

 ## Summary of Steps Taken